filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 You can take a look at this [Lotus PR as a reference](https://github.com/filecoin-project/lotus/pull/11964), which added the skeleton for network version 23.

+## Special Cases

+### New types in go-state-types
+Typically it's safe to not upgrade filecoin-ffi's version of go-state-types.
+The exception is when we add a new type (e.g., a new proof variant).
+In that case, filecoin-ffi needs to be tracking the dev/rc releases of go-state-types.

+---
 [^1]: Here is system.go template for a simple migration:

     ```go